How to Care for your handmade Jewelry

 Over time, copper or silver jewelry will lose its bright shine and take on a patina of its very own.
 This is due to oxidation.
 Moisture in the air causes copper and silver to tarnish or patina.
 Some people like this natural patina.
 For those of you that like to keep your jewelry bright and shiny use one of the following jewelry cleaning methods below:

-- Make a paste of baking soda, a dab of dish detergent and water (do not use hot or boiling water if your jewelry also includes stones, to prevent the possibility of damaging the stone).
-You can also use tooth paste or ketchup for copper and brass.
-Gently rub copper or silver metal with paste until shiny (you can use an old toothbrush or any small brush).
-Put jewelry in a bowl of clean water and swish around until no longer soapy.
+- Make a paste of baking soda, a dab of dish detergent (eco friendly if possible) and water (do not use hot or boiling water if your jewelry also includes stones, to prevent the possibility of damaging the stone).
+You can also use tooth paste or ketchup for copper and brass, or if you would rather use a commercial product, I recommend Brasso.
+Gently rub copper or silver metal with cleaning paste of your choosing until shiny (you can use an old toothbrush or any small soft brush).
+After achieving the result you wanted put jewelry in a bowl of clean water with a bit of dish soap (eco friendly if possible), remove the cleaning compound with your brush, and then put into a bowl of clean water and swish around until no longer soapy.
 You may have to change the water a couple of times.
 You can also just rinse it under the tap.
-Rinse thoughly to make sure you removed the paste completely.
+Rinse thoroughly to make sure you removed the paste completely.
 Shake jewelry onto dry cloth to remove water from the inside and dry jewelry with a soft towel.
-Lay flat to let jewelry dry completely before wearing again or you can also use a hairdryer to dry faster.
+Lay flat to let jewelry dry completely before wearing again or you can also use a hairdryer to dry faster if in a hurry.

 - For jewelry that has been intentionally oxidized by me as part of the design just use a soft cotton cloth to polish accents.